palantir/atlasdb/docs/isolation_levels.md

 So our impl is quite obvious, except for one hiccup.
 We do the same atlasdb transaction protocol but after we get our commitTs, we do a check to verify that none of our read set has changed.
-This implies that we need to keep track of everything we read and it's result (including ranges and also which values were missing).
+This implies that we need to keep track of everything we read and its result (including ranges and also which values were missing).
 The only issue with this approach is now we may have a deadlock where a bunch of transactions have their commitTs allocated, but are waiting to commit because these read only transactions are blocking waiting for each other